aws-samples/aws-flow-ruby-samples/doc/Samples/FileProcessing.rst

 AWS Flow Framework for Ruby: FileProcessing Sample Application
 ==============================================================

-.. include::../includes/Samples_FileProcessing_desc.rst
+.. include:: ../includes/Samples_FileProcessing_desc.rst

-.. include::../includes/prerequisites.rst
+.. include:: ../includes/prerequisites.rst

 To run the FileProcessing sample, you will also need the `rubyzip` Ruby library.
 To install it, run the following
 command:

    gem install rubyzip

-.. include::../includes/download.rst
+.. include:: ../includes/download.rst

 Run the Sample
 --------------